cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/_index.md

 The rule quota and the available features depend on your Cloudflare plan.

 {{<Aside type="note">}}
-Enterprise customers must have a WAF plan or Advanced Rate Limiting to get access to rate limiting rules.
+Enterprise customers must have application security on their contract to get access to rate limiting rules.
 {{</Aside>}}

 {{</content-column>}}